-Your hospital ET nurse will provide you with initial supplies and order information.
-The CCAC may provide a limited amount of product for up to 4 weeks.
-This is very dependent upon where you live.
+Your hospital ET nurse will provide you with initial supplies and order information prior to discharge.
+CCAC may provide limited ostomy supplies for up to 4 weeks.
+This will be very dependent upon where you live.

-Vendor information will be provided prior to discharge.
-You always want to have enough products available - at least one month supply is suggested.
+Vendor information will be provided to you prior to discharge.
+You always want to have enough products available - one month's supply is suggested.